roisingarveyhq/roisingarveyhq.github.com/_includes/bio.md

-Hello! is mise Róisín Ní Gháirbhith.
 I'm a candidate for the local elections in North Clare in 2019.
-I'm also a mother, educator, entrepreneur and travel officer with the Green Schools Programme and I'm from, and live, in Inagh.

 I am running in North Clare because of its people: their resilience and can-do attitude.
 This hardworking philosophy inspired me to community activism and motivated me to co-found, among other things: Ennistymon Scouts, Mol an Óige Primary School and Fracking Free Clare.
 I have run numerous fundraising events, including for Ennistymon Hospital, Lahinch Playground and Inagh Camogie Club.
 I am no stranger to navigating bureaucracy for the benefit of my community.
 I sourced funding for Tidy Towns groups, Mens’ Sheds, and National Bike Week Events.

-The people of North Clare need a strong voice in the county council.
-I have the passion, drive and determination to be that voice.
+Here's what I hope to do as a councillor:

 # Supporting Communities